An Overview of Filing Form IC-20A

 - Open a bank account for the company

 One needs to open a bank account for the company or a current account for transactions pertaining to it.
-To open a company bank account, the following documents are a must: certificate of incorporation of the company, Articles of Association, Memorandum of Association, Permanent Account Number and KYC details of the directors of the company.
+To open a company bank account, the following necessary papers are a must: certificate of incorporation of the company, Articles of Association, Memorandum of Association, Permanent Account Number and KYC details of the directors of the company.

 - Collection of capital from shareholders